Utsob-Bin-Bari/NoteIt/Thinking.md

 * Make Log In Page with visibility toggle and custom component.
 * Keep dark-light mode consistant.

-# Commit 11: Create and Implement Custom Dark-Light Icons and Network Availble Icons.
+# Commit 11: Create and Implement Custom Dark-Light Icons and Network Availble Icons
 * Create Dark-Light icons using react-native-svgs.
 * Create Network On-Off icons usering react-native-svgs.
 * Implement @react-native-community/netinfo to check netword connectivity.

+# Commit 12: Configure Redux store and Implement Login functionality
+* Create Action, Reducer and store with redux.
+* Provide it to whole application.
+* Make decision about how the whole architecture will work.
+On normal mode local store will be the source of truth and backend will replicate local store.
+On recovery it will be opposite.
+UI will be fetch from redux.
+* Add Login Functionality with including storing user info in local store and auto Login.